tea2code/make-it-hit/README.md

 #### Target

+The attribute "colliding" is by default set to false for targets.
+If you set it to true other objects can collide with it.
+Useful in combination with "final" set to false.

 - final -- If set to true the level ends if this target is hit.
 If set to false the level continues.
 Default true.
 Boolean
 - *object* -- The target object.
 See below.
 Required.
 - points -- Number of points received if hitting this target.
 Integer.
 Required.